bhokansonfasig/pyrex/README.rst

 Contributing
 ============

-Contributions to the code base are mostly handled through pull requests.
-Before contributing, for more information please read the `contribution page <https://bhokansonfasig.github.io/pyrex/build/html/contributing.html>`_ in the documentation.
+Contributions to the code base are mostly handled through pull requests on GitHub.
+Before contributing, please read the `contribution page <https://bhokansonfasig.github.io/pyrex/build/html/contributing.html>`_ in the documentation for more information.

 Authors